wazuh/wazuh-qa/tests/performance/test_data_analysis/README.md

 This test uses t-Student, Levene and ANOVA tests to detect possible significant differences in the metrics of the data sets.
 If such differences exist, comparisons are made between the main statistics with respect to a threshold value which, if exceeded, is marked as an error and reported conveniently.

-The analysis is performed specifically for the demons, metrics and statistics that are specified in a YML file, in which the threshold value for each statistic will also be indicated.
+The analysis is performed specifically for the processes, metrics and statistics that are specified in a YML file, in which the threshold value for each statistic will also be indicated.

 ## Initial setup